BMG-Outsourcing/Finance-Looseleaf-Automation/README.md

 ## Intended Use

-This tool is designed for the finance team at BMG Outsourcing INC. to process looseleaf journal exports efficiently — replacing what would otherwise be a manual process of hunting for reversal pairs and sorting entries into the correct books by hand.
+This tool is designed for the finance team at BMG Outsourcing INC. to process looseleaf journal exports efficiently by replacing what would otherwise be a manual process of hunting for reversal pairs and sorting entries into the correct books by hand.